JuliaImages/juliaimages.github.io/docs/src/quickstart.md

   value-transformations, facilitating work with images that may be too large to store in memory at once

-- `ImageTransformations` allows you to encode rotations, shears, etc., either eagerly or lazily
+- `ImageTransformations` allows you to encode rotations, shears, deformations, etc., either eagerly or lazily

 It is very easy to define new array types in Julia--and consequently specialized images or operations--and have them interoperate